OpenTelemetry Observability v0.0.16

 Alerting on stalled WAL processing

-• klio.wal.latest_written_time reflects when the Klio server last received a WAL file from PostgreSQL streaming replication (Tier 1).
-A stale value means PostgreSQL is no longer shipping WALs to Klio, which may indicate a replication problem.
+• tier="tier1" reflects when the Klio server last received a WAL file from PostgreSQL streaming replication and persisted it to local disk.
+A stale value means PostgreSQL is no longer shipping WALs to Klio, which may indicate a replication problem, or that writing on disk is failing.

-• klio.consumer.latest_written_time reflects when the WAL consumer last archived a WAL file to Tier 2 object storage (S3).
-A stale value means the S3 backend is no longer receiving WALs, even though PostgreSQL replication may still be working.
+• tier="tier2" reflects when the consumer last uploaded a WAL file to tier-2 object storage.
+A stale value means the remote backend is no longer receiving WALs, even though PostgreSQL replication may still be working, or that uploading the WAL to the object store is failing.

 Base backup metrics (server)